Bharathboy1/HeXaDeX/README.md

 ![Logo](assets/logo.png)

 ## What is Rotomgram?
-Rotomgram is a Telegram Bot that provides all informations about Pokémon.
-It's accessible through this link https://t.me/RotomgramBot or writing @RotomgramBot on Telegram search bar
+HeXaDeX is a Telegram Bot that provides all informations about Pokémon.
+It's accessible through this link https://t.me/hexa_dex_bot or writing @hexa_dex_bot on Telegram search bar

 ## Deploy to Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)